oroinc/documentation/user/back-office/reports-segments/filters.rst

 Data Audit
 ----------

-The **Data audit** filter specifies a rule for the record changes recorded in the system.
+The **Data Audit** filter specifies a rule for the record changes recorded in the system.
 Only the records that meet the condition will be selected.

 To define the data audit settings: